We discuss the following topics in this blog:

 Today’s data centers find themselves in close proximity to dense fiber networks.
 Consequently, some of the bigger technology firms are toying with the idea of building underwater transcontinental cabling.

-3 Key factors driving the Data Center evolution in the digital age
+What are the 3 Key Factors Driving the Data Center Evolution in the Digital Age?

 - Energy imperative